 Some organizations have strict policies about what information is published and who has permission to publish.
 So with early conversations about the CEO using Twitter or Facebook, there can be push-back.
 What can be done to manage these objections?

-Connected leaders who see social media as an opportunity to get closer to their audience without the need of a bureaucratic public relations department know that investing in their own brand online is the formula to generate people’s attention.
+Connected leaders who see social media as an opportunity to get closer to their audience.
+They don’t see the need for a bureaucratic public relations department.
+Investing in their own brand online is the formula to generate people’s attention.

 And what happens when people feel passionate about something?
 They don’t forget, and they keep chasing that feeling.
 Digitally-savvy leaders who understand that will keep working on their calling and benefit from being close to people.